Sim2Real for Soft Robotic Fish via Differentiable Simulation: Physical Modeling

 \subsection{Solid mechanics}

 The deformation of a soft material can be modeled by the equations of elasticity.
-For the constitutive model we choose a corotated material~\cite{sifakis2012fem} since it is straightforward to implement for projective dynamics and can predict bending to within millimeter precision for our application.
+For the constitutive model we choose an isotropic corotated material~\cite{sifakis2012fem} since it is straightforward to implement for projective dynamics and can predict bending to within sufficient accuracy for engineering purposes.

 A corotated material is defined by its energy density function using the Frobenius Norm and the trace operator,